edgedb/setup-edgedb/README.md

 See [action.yml](action.yml) for the action's specification.

+How this action works:

+This action executes different commands depending on state of files in repository and inputs for action in workflow.
+It can:
+1. Install EdgeDB tools (CLI and server)
+2. Create new EdgeDB instance
+3. Initialize new [EdgeDB project](https://www.edgedb.com/docs/cli/edgedb_project/index) or link an existing one to remote instance

+The following examples show how to use this action.

 Example (installs stable EdgeDB CLI with server and makes them available in `$PATH`)
+Note: if your repository has `edgedb.toml` file, then this action will also initialize new project for your workflow.
+Otherwise, it will just install EdgeDB CLI and executable server that you can use on your own.

 ```yaml
 on: push